-If a student withdraws from a Medical Assistant course or decides not to continue in the program, the student must follow college withdrawal policies and complete appropriate college forms.
-Students will meet with appropriate student services staff to complete the withdrawal procedure.
-Students who desire readmission to the program will be required to meet the same application requirements as other applicants.
+If a student withdraws from a Medical Assistant course or decides not to continue in the program, the student must follow the Withdrawal Policy and complete the appropriate forms.
+Students who desire readmission to the program must meet the same application requirements as other applicants.